ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 - [How to Build a Simple VM](./create-a-vm-timestampvm.md)
 - [How to Build a Complex VM](./create-a-vm-blobvm.md)

-A [Virtual Machine](./README.md#virtual-machines) is a blueprint for a blockchain and a blockchain instantiates from a VM, very much similar to a class-object relationship.
-A Virtual Machine can define following: issuance of transactions, transaction types, block structure, block building algorithm, keeping pending transactions in the mempool, gossiping transactions to the connected nodes, etc.
+A [Virtual Machine (VM)](./README.md#virtual-machines) is a blueprint for a blockchain.
+Blockchains are instantiated from a VM, similar to how objects are instantiated from a class definition.
+VMs can define anything you want, but will generally define transactions that are executed and how blocks are created.

 ## Blocks and State